miku/ubl-wd-2024-pe/README.md

 another important aspect**.
 Developers should be transparent about the methodologies, data sources, and potential limitations of their generative AI models ([101, 102]). -- [Should ChatGPT be Biased?
 Challenges and Risks of Bias in Large Language Models](https://arxiv.org/pdf/2304.03738.pdf) (2023)

+## LLM

+Embeddings are limited, but combined with a fast NN architecture, large models became possible and useful - pretrained on large amounts of data.

+Majority of the training is unsupervised, then a final layer is trained supervised on specific (language) tasks.

+## Learning from smaller datasets

+* learning from large datasets is not always possible
+* the learning dataset can be reduced to few examples ("few-shot learning") - where a previously trained model is used to shorten learning

+## Instruction Tuning

+> Instruction tuning helps the model perform tasks it wasn't trained on, giving
+> the model a range of applications. -- [](https://jasonwei20.github.io/files/FLAN%20talk%20external.pdf)

+From above presentation:

+> "Instruction tuning"—finetuning a language model on a collection of tasks described via instructions—improves the zero-shot performance of language models on unseen tasks.

 ## Following instructions